-Annual reviews are held for children with EHC plans and these provide another opportunity for assessment.
-Further information about these is contained within the Education Health Care Plans section.
+Annual reviews are held for children with EHC plans and these provide further opportunity for assessment.
+Further information about the annual review process is contained within the Education Health Care Plans section.
 Further detailed information around assessment of children with SEND can be found in the document 'How we assess children's learning in SEND' on the main school website.